-- 1. How is the internal audit plan aligned to the primary risks of the company and other assurance activities?
+- 1. How is the internal audit plan aligned to the primary risks of the organization and other assurance activities?
 To what extent are internal audit's risk assessment processes linked to the company's ERM activities? - 2.
 How flexible and dynamic is internal audit in addressing new risks promptly and meeting the needs of the audit committee?
 How does the mix of experience and capabilities in the internal audit team-for example, in areas such as technology and emerging risks-meet the current needs of the company? - 3.
-How effective is internal audit in using digital technologies, such as data analytics and Generative AI, to improve audit quality, insights and value to stakeholders? - 4.
-How frequent does internal audit perform peer reviews or selfassessments and report the results to the audit committee?
-Are action plans and timelines for addressing identified deficiencies and opportunities for improvement communicated and approved? - 5.
-How does the internal audit function conform with the International Professional Practices Framework (IPPF), including the Global Internal Audit Standards and Topical Requirements, and Global Guidance as issued by The Institute of Internal Auditors (IIA)? - 6.
-To what extent does the internal audit function have and demonstrate the level of objectivity and independence needed to execute its responsibilities properly?
+How effective is internal audit in using advanced technologies, such as data analytics, to improve audit quality? - 4.
+How does internal audit organize or perform peer reviews or self-assessments and report the results to the audit committee? - 5.
+How does the internal audit function comply with the International Standards for the Professional Practice of Internal Auditing as issued by the Institute of Internal Auditors? - 6.
+To what extent does the internal audit function have and demonstrate the level of independence needed to execute its responsibilities properly?
 How does internal audit's reporting structure within the company support independence and enable internal audit to perform effectively? - 7.
 How timely does internal audit report issues and address them with management?
-How are issues identified and reported by internal audit and highlighted for the audit committee?
+How are issues identified and reported by internal audit highlighted for the audit committee?
 To what extent are they actionable, and how is the progress of remediation tracked and reported?

-Codes of ethics and conduct
+Codes of ethics and conduct: Questions to consider

-- How does the reporting process keep the audit committee informed of ethics and compliance issues as well as the actions taken to address them?
+- 1. How does the reporting process keep the audit committee informed of ethics and compliance issues as well as the actions taken to address them?
 How regularly does the committee discuss ethics and compliance? - 2.
 How frequently does the committee hear directly from the person who has day-to-day responsibility for ethics and compliance matters?
 To what extent does the committee consider holding these discussions in an executive session? - 3.
 How systematically does the company scrutinize the sources of ethics and compliance failures and respond to them? - 4.
 How does management act on reports?
 What evidence is captured regarding prompt, appropriate, and consistent disciplinary measures? - 5.
 How does the audit committee engage external advisers to conduct independent investigations? - 6.
 What ongoing monitoring and auditing processes are in place to assess the effectiveness of the ethics and compliance program?